Anjanaa03/Pathological-Voice-Detection/README.md

 ### Pathological-Voice-Detection
-##### Voice-Pathology-Detection using the Tensorflow, keras and librosa library of python.
-Source_code.ipynb is the Required code for the given project
+##### Voice-Pathology-Detection using the Tensorflow, Keras and Librosa library of python.
+Source_code.ipynb contains the required code for the given project